10 Surprising Sugar Uses In The Garden You Don’t Believe Are Possible

 Sugar uses in the garden 1

 After a day of getting your hands dirty in the garden, a natural sugar hand scrub can work wonders.
-Start by mixing 1 teaspoon of sugar with a small amount of water to create a paste and reap the benefits of Sugar uses in the garden.
+Start by mixing 1 teaspoon of sugar with a small amount of water to create a paste.

 Rub this soothing concoction on your hands, and watch as it effortlessly scrubs away dirt, grime, and stubborn stains, leaving your hands soft and refreshed.
 Read more on Lifehacker!